giPeteR/PrusaSlicer-DualExtruder/README.md

-Initial G-Code looks like this (when output from PrusaSlicer, do not use it, use the 7z-files here).
+Initial G-Code looks like this (when output from PrusaSlicer, do not use it, use the files here).
 The comments in *=== Post process vars ===* are important:
 - - - - - - -
 ```